Shantel VanSanten Wants You to Test Your Home for Lung Cancer-Causing Radon: 'It's Preventable'

 As part of LUNG FORCE’s National Women’s Lung Health Week (May 6-12) and LUNG FORCE’s partnership with CVS Health, where from May 6-26, you can visit a CVS pharmacy to donate $1, $3 or more to raise funds for lung cancer awareness, research and education (for more info, visit Lung.org/CVS) – VanSanten is sharing her story and what she has learned in hopes of educating others.

 VanSanten and her grandmother, both from Minnesota, were extremely close.
-When Dooymea, who had been a breast cancer survivor, started experiencing respiratory issues, and was ultimately diagnosed with lung cancer, VanSanten was her caretaker.
+When Dooyema, who had been a breast cancer survivor, started experiencing respiratory issues, and was ultimately diagnosed with lung cancer, VanSanten was her caretaker.

-“I went through the entire process of watching my grandmother battle [the disease],” says the actress, who started sharing Dooymea’s story on Instagram.
+“I went through the entire process of watching my grandmother battle [the disease],” says the actress, who started sharing Dooyema’s story on Instagram.
 The experience made VanSanten want to get involved as a way to honor her “best friend’s” legacy.

 After her grandmother passed, VanSanten and her family looked for answers, and were shocked at what they found.
 “We searched to understand what the cause was, and we found it was from radon poisoning, which was found in [her] basement.”
 According to the American Lung Association, radon, “a colorless, tasteless, orderless gas that can build up to dangerous levels inside buildings and homes,” is the second leading cause of lung cancer (after smoking).